kubernetes/community/contributors/design-proposals/node/kubelet-eviction.md

 create `BestEffort` pods to avoid being identified as a candidate pod for eviction.
 Instead `DaemonSet` should ideally include Guaranteed pods only.

-## Known issues

-### kubelet may evict more pods than needed

-The pod eviction may evict more pods than needed due to stats collection timing gap.
-This can be mitigated by adding the ability to get root container stats on an on-demand basis (https://github.com/google/cadvisor/issues/1247) in the future.